glouppe/talk-eurohpc2021/talk.md

 ## Large Hadron Collider

 - Seek to uncover secrets of the universe (new particles).
-- Physicists compare observed data to detailed simulations, using billions of CPU hours for scans of simulation parameters.
+- Today, physicists compare observed data to detailed simulations, using billions of CPU hours for scans of simulation parameters (inefficient, labor-intensive, sometimes ad-hoc).
-- PyProb replaces this with automated, efficient inference, grounded in a statistical framework.
+- PyProb replaces this with automated, efficient inference; grounded in a statistical framework.

 ---